hukai916/scATACpipe/README.md

   - coaccessibility, *etc.*

-The pipeline also splits BED and/or BAM files according to ArchR clusterings and summarizes all results into a single MultiQC report for easy access.
+The pipeline also splits BED and/or BAM files according to ArchR clusterings and summarizes all results into a single MultiQC report for easy view.

 ## Quick Start

 1. Install [`nextflow`](https://nf-co.re/usage/installation)(>=21.10.0).

-2. For full reproducibility, install either [`Docker`](https://docs.docker.com/engine/installation/) or [`Singularity (Apptainer)`](https://www.sylabs.io/guides/3.0/user-guide/) and specify `-profile singularity` or `-profile docker` when running the pipeline so that all dependencies are satisfied.
+2. For full reproducibility, install either [`Docker`](https://docs.docker.com/engine/installation/) or [`Singularity (Apptainer)`](https://www.sylabs.io/guides/3.0/user-guide/) and specify `-profile singularity` or `-profile docker` accordingly when running the pipeline so that all dependencies are satisfied.
 Otherwise, all of the dependencies must be available locally on your PATH, **which is likely not true!**

 3. Download the pipeline:
 ```bash